kamalkoranga/round2-pathfinder/README.md

 `users` table when multi-device sync is wanted.

 **Why a synthetic catalog?**
-79 resources modelled on real platforms, with the structure a real catalog has (provider, level, hours, rating, taught skills with depth, prerequisite skills).
+The 79 catalog entries are synthetic, but they have the fields a real catalog would need: provider, level, estimated hours, rating, skills, and prerequisites.
-It keeps the project self-contained and reproducible.
-Nothing in the engine is coupled to these rows — swapping in a live catalog API means replacing `src/lib/data/catalog.ts` and nothing else.
+That keeps the project self-contained.

+The engine is not tied to these particular rows, so a live catalog could be plugged in through `src/lib/data/catalog.ts`.

 **Why show the score breakdown?**
-"Trust me" is not an explanation.
-Showing the six weighted components turns the recommender from a black box into something a learner can argue with — and arguing with it, via thumbs up/down, is exactly how it improves.
+The six components make it possible to see why an item ranked where it did.
+That also makes the feedback controls more useful: the learner can disagree with the recommendation, and the system can adjust future rankings.

 ---

 ## Limitations

-Stated plainly:
+There are a few important limitations:

 - **The catalog is synthetic.** Realistic in structure, but these are not live course listings and carry no URLs — I would rather ship no link than a